 Are you both full-time?

 Yes!
-Curry has been a full-time professional potter for about 2 year.
+Curry has been a full-time professional potter since 2017.
 Before that he was a pottery apprentice and before that he worked at the UPS store (which is good because he knows how to pack a box for shipping our items!).
-I have been full-time with our business for a little over a year.
+I have been full-time with our business since the summer of 2018.
 Before that I was a banker!

 What is your favorite firing technique?